Arts and Sciences, Undecided

 Students can join an organization to explore academic disciplines, develop leadership skills, expand intercultural understanding, serve the community and build lasting friendships.
 Learn more about opportunities for involvement at go.osu.edu/InvolvedinASC.

 Many businesses prefer a liberal arts graduate because the qualities they bring to the table go far beyond one particular field.
-Arts and sciences students dream, create, innovate and invent what does not yet exist, such as new ideas, jobs and technologies.
-Graduates acquire the critical, creative and analytical skills that allow them to adjust to ever-changing work environments throughout their lives rather than only mastering a set of skills to succeed in the current marketplace.
+Arts and Sciences students dream, create, innovate and invent.
+Graduates, through the breadth and depth of their course work and resume-building experiences, acquire both general competencies and job-specific skills that make them strong candidates in the workforce and allow them to adjust to ever-changing work environments throughout their lives.

 College of Arts and Sciences